What was your situation before you started meeting with Richard?

 “I felt trapped with no way out.
 There was so much I wanted to get accomplished but I was stuck.”

 “I underestimated counseling.
+I had tried different ways to cope with my anxiety, depression and anger.
 When I first spoke to Richard, he helped me realize that what made it hard was to admit wanting counseling and then following through.”

 “No matter what I was doing, my whole body felt tense, like I was just about to enter a fight.
 That fight was with my mind.”